Aging and foraminal narrowing

-A compressed spinal nerve can cause pain, numbness, tingling, cramping, spasms, and muscle weakness.
-The neck and back are highly innervated areas, and symptoms of nerve compression may be experienced in the parts of the body to which the spinal nerves travel.
-When this condition is present in the cervical (upper) spine, individuals may experience symptoms in the neck, shoulders, arms, and/or hands.
-Foraminal narrowing in the thoracic (middle) spine may cause discomfort in the middle back, ribs, and/or torso.
-An individual with this condition in the lumbar (lower) spine may complain of pain in the lower back, hips, buttocks, legs, and/or feet.
+A compressed spinal nerve can cause symptoms such as pain, numbness, tingling, cramping, spasms and muscle weakness.
+These symptoms can occur locally near the spine and also throughout the nerve pathways into different areas of the body.
+For example, a pinched nerve in the cervical (upper) spine may produce symptoms in the neck, shoulders, arms and/or hands.
+Foraminal narrowing in the thoracic (middle) spine may cause discomfort in the middle back, ribs and/or torso.
+An individual with this condition in the lumbar (lower) spine may experience pain in the lower back, hips, buttocks, legs and/or feet.

-Foraminal narrowing is often treatable through conservative means, including pain medications, physical therapy, and hot/cold compresses.
-If these non-invasive treatments prove ineffective after weeks or months, the minimally invasive procedures performed at Laser Spine Institute may be a viable option.
-Contact us to learn about our safe and effective procedures and how our state-of-the-art endoscopic technology can be used to treat foraminal narrowing.
+Foraminal narrowing is often treatable through conservative means, including pain medications, physical therapy and hot/cold compresses.
+If these noninvasive treatments prove ineffective after weeks or months, the minimally invasive procedures performed at Laser Spine Institute may be a viable option.